Stephen Hawking Spent His Life Defying the Odds

 I don’t know if those times led to anything more profound from a conventional Christian point of view, but I do know that Hawking will long be remembered for his contribution to the list of great human achievements that Balthasar described as “relative singularities”:

-“For a moment the contemporary world is taken aback, then people begin to absorb the work and to speak in the newly minted language (hence such terms as the ‘age of Goethe’ or ‘age of Shakespeare’) with a taken-for-granted ease as though they had invented it themselves.
+“For a moment the contemporary world is taken aback; then people begin to absorb the work and to speak in the newly minted language (hence such terms as the ‘age of Goethe’ or ‘age of Shakespeare’) with a taken-for-granted ease, as though they had invented it themselves.
 The unique word, however, makes itself comprehensible through its own self; and the greater a work of art, the more extensive the cultural sphere it dominates will be.”

-It remains to be seen if our successors will come to see the latter part of the 20th century as the “age of Hawking,” but what is clear to me is that relative singularities all depend upon powers greater than and external to ourselves, and apart from the irony in the fact that the work that Stephen Hawking will best be known for is the scientific singularities that we know as black holes, as Christians we know that God ranges across all time and all space.
+It remains to be seen if our successors will come to see the latter part of the 20th century as the “Age of Hawking,” but what is clear to me is that relative singularities all depend upon powers greater than and external to ourselves, and apart from the irony in the fact that the work that Stephen Hawking will best be known for is the scientific singularities that we know as black holes, as Christians we know that God ranges across all time and all space.

 As inaugural and current chairman of the Stephen Hawking Foundation, I got to know Stephen on a personal level.
 It is a privilege that is not easily described, and in the very short time since he passed away from this life, I have found it almost impossible to answer the question, “What was Stephen like?”
-It is, of course, an entirely fair question, and I think that the quote that his family released yesterday is probably as good a short answer to the question as we will ever get:
+It is, of course, an entirely fair question, and I think that the quote that his family released yesterday is probably as good of a short answer to the question as we will ever get:

 “He was a great scientist and an extraordinary man whose work and legacy will live on for many years,” his children Lucy, Robert and Tim said in a statement.
-“His courage and persistence with his brilliance and humour inspired people across the world.
+“His courage and persistence with his brilliance and humor inspired people across the world.
 He once said, ‘It would not be much of a universe if it wasn’t home to the people you love.’
 We will miss him forever.”

-His family’s reference to Stephen’s point about love fills me still with the belief that professor Hawking perhaps saw the same external force that transcends us all and makes of even the greatest of us, merely ‘relative’ singularities.
+His family’s reference to Stephen’s point about love fills me still with the belief that Professor Hawking perhaps saw the same external force that transcends us all and makes of even the greatest of us merely “relative” singularities.

 My personal favorite of all Stephen Hawking quotes is perhaps the best way to conclude this short tribute to a very great scientist and human being: